-I never fail to smile when the first magenta flowers of Eastern redbud appear in my area.
-Blooming with abandon at the edges of forests, along roadsides and in gardens, the showy tree produces a sharp color contrast that instantly distinguishes it from other trees in the landscape.
-One of my friends (a redbud-lover) always shouts REDBUD! when her own dazzling specimen bursts into bloom.
-That seems to me a fitting way to describe the flowering of this upbeat ornamental tree.
+I always smile when the redbuds begin blossoming in my area.
+Flowering with reckless abandon, the magenta-colored trees instantly distinguish themselves from other plants in the landscape.
+One of my friends shouts out REDBUD! when her own dazzling specimen bursts into bloom.
+That seems to me the perfect way to describe the electric flowering of this upbeat, ornamental tree.

 A redbud color clash

-In the spring line-up of flowering trees, Eastern redbud (Cercis Canadensis) is one of the earliest, following close on the heels of cherries and just before American flowering dogwood (the latter with which it often overlaps.)
-The small tree is native to Eastern North America where it can found growing from Florida all the way to Ontario.
+In the spring line-up of flowering trees, Eastern redbud, Cercis canadensis, is one of the earliest.
+Following close on the heels of the cherries, it blooms just before the American dogwood (with which it often overlaps.)
+A small-sized tree, it can be found growing all the way from Florida to Ontario.

 Photo credit: extension.iastate.edu

-In the wild, eastern redbud is often found as a understory tree in mixed forests where it benefits from a little extra shade.
-When planted as an ornamental tree in the garden, part shade works best as well, especially in climates with hot summers.
-Plant it young and leave it alone.
-It doesn’t like to be moved.
+In the wild, eastern redbud is usually found growing in mixed forests as an understory tree.
+When planted in the garden, it likewise prefers part shade, especially in climates with hot summers.
+Plant redbuds when they’re young and leave them alone.
+They don’t like to be disturbed.